Differentially Private Joint Independence Test: Application to Causal Inference

 \subsection{Model Diagnostic Checking for Directed Acyclic Graph}

-In this section, our primary aim is to perform model diagnostic checking for the DAG in the privacy context.
-To this end, we first review the DAG verification method proposed in \cite{Pfister2018KernelbasedTF}.
+In this section, our primary aim is to perform model diagnostic checking for DAGs under privacy constraints.
+To this end, we first review the DAG verification method proposed by \cite{Pfister2018KernelbasedTF}.
 Following \cite{Peter2014CAM}, assume that the joint distribution is induced by $d$ structural equations

 with ${\rm PA}^j$ being the parents of $j$ in the associated DAG $\mathcal{G}_0$.
 The noise variables $N^1,\dots,N^d$ are normally distributed and are assumed to be jointly independent.
-The model diagnostic checking for candidate DAG $\mathcal{G}$ in \eqref{eq_31} is to check the goodness of fit of $\mathcal{G}$, which can boil down to test the joint independence of the residuals of the fitted model \citep{Pfister2018KernelbasedTF}.
-Specifically, given observations $(\bX_1,\dots,\bX_n)$ and candidate DAG $\mathcal{G}$, consider the following procedure. \begin{itemize} \item Use generalized additive model regression \cite{Wood2002GAMsWI} to regress each node $X^j$ on all its parents ${\rm PA}^j$ and denote the resulting vector of residuals by ${\rm res}^j$. \item Perform dHSIC to test whether $({\rm res}^1,\dots,{\rm res}^d)$ is jointly independent. \item If $({\rm res}^1,\dots,{\rm res}^d)$ is jointly independent, then the DAG $\mathcal{G}$ is rejected. \end{itemize} In the first step, the residuals of the fitted models are tested instead of the true noise values in model \eqref{eq_31}.
-This does not affect the asymptotic ordering of $\hat{\dHSIC}$ \citep[Theorem~E.2]{Pfister2018KernelbasedTF}, but also not affect the ordering of dpdHSIC as the added noise is higher-order.
+Model diagnostic checking for a candidate DAG $\mathcal{G}$ in \eqref{eq_31} assesses the goodness of fit of $\mathcal{G}$, which reduces to testing the joint independence of the residuals from the fitted model \citep{Pfister2018KernelbasedTF}.
+Specifically, given observations $(\bX_1,\dots,\bX_n)$ and candidate DAG $\mathcal{G}$, consider the following procedure. \begin{itemize} \item Use generalized additive model regression \citep{Wood2002GAMsWI} to regress each node $X^j$ on its parents ${\rm PA}^j$ and denote the resulting residual vector by ${\rm res}^j$. \item Perform dHSIC to test whether $({\rm res}^1,\dots,{\rm res}^d)$ is jointly independent. \item If $({\rm res}^1,\dots,{\rm res}^d)$ is not jointly independent, then the DAG $\mathcal{G}$ is rejected. \end{itemize} In the first step, the residuals of the fitted models are tested instead of the true noise values in model \eqref{eq_31}.
+This does not affect the asymptotic ordering of $\hat{\dHSIC}$ \citep[Theorem~E.2]{Pfister2018KernelbasedTF}, and thus does not affect the ordering of dpdHSIC as the added noise is higher-order.

-The above procedure can be utilized to select the most appropriate DAG from a set of candidate DAGs.
-Specifically, in the second step, one can report the largest $p$-value among the candidates.
-The corresponding DAG achieving the largest $p$-value can then be selected as the true DAG.
-However, instead of reporting the exact DP $p$-value, dpdHSIC only reports whether the DP $p$-value is less than the significance level to reduce the sensitivity of the mechanism.
-As a result, dpdHSIC does not provide the exact $p$-values necessary for comparing candidates in this manner.
-It is undeniable that model checking for the DAG in the privacy is a harder task.
-To address it, one can use other DP mechanism such as \cite{McSherry2007} to get the largest $p$-value and corresponding DAG privately, and then use our dpdHSIC to test whether this candidate is an appropriate one.